oatlog/oatlog/doc/report/main.typ

 and SQL.

 #figure(
   image("egraph_example.svg", width: 75%),
-    caption: [
+  caption: flex-caption(
-    Example of a bipartite-formulation e-graph that initially contains $(a + 2) dot c$.
+    [Example of a bipartite-formulation e-graph that initially contains $(a + 2) dot c$.], [
       The oval shapes are e-classes, representing a set of equivalent expressions, with incoming edges denoting e-node members.
       The rectangle shapes are e-nodes, which have e-classes as arguments.
       The orange-colored edges and shapes are those added due to the applied rules.
-    ]
+    ],
+  ),
 ) <informal-egraph-figure>

 #figure(
   image("egraph_cluster.svg", width: 60%),
   caption: [
     The same e-graph as in @informal-egraph-figure, but drawing e-classes as groups of e-nodes rather than as a bipartite graph.
-    ]
+  ],
 ) <informal-egraph-figure-non-bipartite>